-- 1. Employees violating this policy will be subject to disciplinary action up to and including termination and criminal prosecution using existing policies and procedures including Section 3 of the VCCS Policy Manual or DHRM Policy 1.60 Standards of Conduct.
-Additionally, employees who are identified as engaging in the use of threatening language or behavior may be required, as a condition of continued employment, to participate in a mental health evaluation as part of a threat assessment process, and receive approval from the mental health evaluator that they are not a risk to themselves or others. - 2.
-Students violating this policy will be subject to disciplinary action as outlined in the Brightpoint Student Handbook, and other college policies as appropriate.
-Additionally, students who are identified as engaging in the use of threatening language or behavior may be required, as a condition of continued enrollment, to participate in a mental health evaluation or assessment of dangerousness as part of a threat assessment process, and receive approval from the mental health evaluator that they are not a risk to themselves or others. - 3.
-In order to mitigate risk, students may be suspended on an interim basis if it is believed that a direct threat to other students, faculty, staff or to the public exists, or if the student's behavior creates a serious disruption to normal College operations.
+- A. Employees violating this policy will be subject to disciplinary action up to and including termination and criminal prosecution using existing policies and procedures including Section 3 of the VCCS Policy Manual or DHRM Policy 1.60 Standards of Conduct.
+Additionally, employees who are identified as engaging in the use of threatening language or behavior may be required, as a condition of continued employment, to participate in a mental health evaluation as part of a threat assessment process, and receive approval from the mental health evaluator that they are not a risk to themselves or others. - B. Students violating this policy will be subject to disciplinary action as outlined in the college Student Handbook, and other college policies as appropriate.
+Additionally, students who are identified as engaging in the use of threatening language or behavior may be required, as a condition of continued enrollment, to participate in a mental health evaluation or assessment of dangerousness as part of a threat assessment process, and receive approval from the mental health evaluator that they are not a risk to themselves or others. - C. In order to mitigate risk, students may be suspended on an interim basis if it is believed that a direct threat to other students, faculty, staff or to the public exists, or if the student's behavior creates a serious disruption to normal College operations.
 Before a student may be suspended he or she will be informed of the reasons for the interim suspension and will be provided an opportunity to respond within five (5) business days, except in exigent circumstances, in which case the student will be given said opportunity as soon as possible as determined by the Dean of Students, designee or vice president.
 The student may respond to the interim suspension in writing to the Dean of Students; however, the burden is on the student to prove that their presence on campus is not a threat to the college community.
 The TAT will review the information related to the response and will make a recommendation to the Dean of Students regarding the response.
 If the student is enrolled in classes at the time of the interim suspension and it is deemed through the TAT process that the student shall be allowed to return to campus, the TAT shall assist the student in gaining access to the college and the student's faculty shall forgive the absences that occurred during the interim suspension and assist the student in making up any missed work.
-Academic and/or financial decisions as a result of the interim suspension are the responsibility of the student. - 4.
-In the event that a student fails to comply with the recommendation of the TAT, the student may be referred to the Judicial Affairs process. - 5.
-Visitors and third parties violating this policy will be subject to applicable, state, and federal laws, and associated regulations, and may be barred from Brightpoint Community College at Brightpoint's discretion for violating this policy. - D. Threat Assessment Team - 1.
-The membership of the committee must comply with the requirements of Virginia Code § 23-9.2:10.
-The committee should consult VCCS legal counsel when necessary, through established protocols.
-At least six (6) members of the TAT shall be present during the team meetings in which decisions are being made regarding recommendations on cases. - 2.
-The TAT has published for the Brightpoint college community, a clear statement of its mission and membership, as well as the committee's leadership role in the area of violence prevention.
+Academic and/or financial decisions as a result of the interim suspension are the responsibility of the student.

+In the event that a student fails to comply with the recommendation of the TAT, the student may be referred to the Judicial Affairs process.

+D. Visitors and third parties violating this policy will be subject to applicable, state, and federal laws, and associated regulations, and may be barred from the college at the college's discretion for violating this policy.